-Teacher Orientation Day shall be scheduled the day before students begin their school year.
+Teacher Orientation Day shall be scheduled the first day of the school year.

 Teachers shall be allowed to utilize at least two (2) hours of orientation for classroom preparation.

 It is recognized that teachers have a professional obligation to prepare their classrooms for opening day.